The Android SDK Guide Follow

 <uses-permission android:name="android.permission.BLUETOOTH_SCAN/>

-To enable Meridian SDK's location-aware features (e.g. location sharing) in the background, add the following permission to your project’s AndroidManifest.xml
+To enable Meridian SDK's location-aware features (e.g. location sharing) in the background, add the following permission to your project’s AndroidManifest.xml file and request the permission from the user as required for the Android version:

 <!-- For using bluetooth in the background -->